rogerpadilla/nukak/README.md

 # `{*}` uql = Universal Query Language

-uql is a plug & play ORM, with a declarative `JSON` syntax to query/update different data-sources.
-Basically, just declare what you want from your datasource, and then uql will run efficient (and safe) SQL (or Mongo) queries.
+`uql` is a plug & play `ORM`, with a declarative `JSON` syntax to query/update multiple data-sources.
+Essentially, you just declare what you want from the datasource, and then `uql` will run efficient (and safe) `SQL` (or `Mongo`) queries.

-Given uql is just a library/parser, its queries can be written and sent from the web/mobile to the backend, or use directly in the backend, or even use in the mobile with an embedded database.
+Given `uql` is just a small library with serializable `JSON` syntax, the queries can be written in the client (web/mobile) and send to the backend; or just use `uql` directly in the backend; or even use it in a mobile app with an embedded database.

 ## <a name="features"></a>:star2: Features

-- supports on-demand `populate` (at multiple levels), `projection` of fields/columns (at multiple levels), complex `filtering` (at multiple levels), `grouping`, and `pagination`.
+- supports on-demand `populate` (at multiple levels), `projection` of fields/columns (at multiple levels), complex `filtering` (at multiple levels), `sorting`, `pagination`, and more.
-- programmatic and declarative `transactions`
+- declarative and programmatic `transactions`
-- generic and custom `repositories`
+- entity `repositories`
-- `relations` between entities
+- different `relations` between the entities
-- supports entities `inheritance` patterns
+- supports `inheritance` patterns between the entities
 - connection pooling
-- supports Postgres, MySQL, MariaDB, SQLite, MongoDB
+- supports Postgres, MySQL, MariaDB, SQLite, MongoDB (more coming)
-- code is readable, short, performant and flexible
+- code is performant, readable, and flexible
-- plugins for frameworks: express, more soon...
+- plugins for frameworks: express (more coming)

 ## Table of Contents